NetApp-StorageGRID/StorageGRID-PowerShell-Module/StorageGRID-Webscale-Tutorial.md

 ## Tenant Management

-To create a new S3 tenant use
+To create a new S3 tenant use the following steps.

 ```powershell
 $Credential = Get-Credential -UserName root